The Secret to Healing your Skin

 - Remove makeup at night.
 I have been using oil makeup remover ever since that funny story when I was 17.
 There are a lot of excellent oil removers out there but if you don’t have one, use a natural one like coconut oil or sweet almond oil.

 - Yoga keeps you young.
 It really does.
 As we age our bodies will weaken and deteriorate naturally, and aging puts us at risk for a host of diseases.
-Exercise keeps us long, lean, agile, and cells reproducing other healthy cells to keep us resilient to live longer.
+Exercise keeps us long, lean, and agile, and cells reproduce other healthy cells to keep us resilient to live longer.
 Yoga ensures that the spine and core stay strong giving our internal organs space to function without visceral fats while the lungs breathe more easily.
-This means more oxygen reaching the skin, leading to a better complexion, digestion, and health.
+This means more oxygen reaches the skin, leading to a better complexion, digestion, and health.
 Like we need another reason to exercise.
 Just start somewhere.

 - Laser treatments.
 Non-invasive for scar and spot removal.
 I find that IPL helps with resurfacing healthy skin but remember, your skin health is connected to your physical and emotional health, so laser is a temporary surface solution.

 - Healthy Aging.
 Surround yourself with others who have the right perspective on life and aging.
 I no longer chit-chat about the latest beauty trends with friends.
 I find my friends to be beautiful in their own right because of their achievements and their strength.
+As a mom now I usually am make-up free.
+Injections are poisonous to our bodies especially when we are pregnant and breastfeeding so relying simply on my skincare routine for a fresh clean face saves me time and a lot of effort.

 Now, if I look at my friends and the people I surround myself with I know that the women I spend my time with are not relying on procedures to help them “appear” to be more beautiful.
-They are women who are engaged in maintaining the well-being of their mind, body, and spirit.
+They are women who are engaged in maintaining the well-being of their minds, body, and spirit.
 Some of them are fit and full of energy, some are mothers, some have a sparkle of youth and some have a wicked sense of humor that keeps them laughing at life.
 But what they all possess is an acceptance of the journey.
 Their vitality comes from that embrace.
 They have become the women that they have always wanted to be.
 That is true grace.
 That is true beauty.

 - Dr. Andrew Weil books